 - The job requires that you stand your entire shift.
 Enough said.

 - Sometimes you may be asked to travel.
 Depending on which company hires you, your job may be to travel to various different stores each week/end and it can be a hassle to pack up and travel to a new store each time you work.
-Most stores will be within your desired area though, but mileage I always found it a hassle to get mileage reimbursement if I didn’t travel more than an hour away.
+Most stores will be within your desired area though, but I found that mileage is a hassle to get reimbursed if I didn’t travel more than an hour away.

 - It can get boring.
 If you work a 6 or 8 hour shift and the store is dead, you may not have much to do.

 When you are hired by a company or retailer to do demos, you will either have a home store or you will be required to travel to various different stores within your region.
-As a veteran product demonstrator, I’ve been on both sides of the fence and I really favor having a home store because it’s easier to just to one store each week and get to know the products and the people who work there.
+As a veteran product demonstrator, I’ve been on both sides of the fence.
+I really favor having a home store because it’s easier to go to one store each week and get to know the products and the people who work there.

 When you have a home store, all you need to do it show up when your shift starts, wear something that reflects the dress code, meet with your manager and get to work.
-Some stores have demo managers who will print out your demo information for the day and all you’ll need to do is grab the product off the shelf and set everything up.
+Some stores have demo managers who will print out your demo information for the day.
+That way, all you’ll need to do is grab the product off the shelf and set everything up.

 How to Find Jobs